-Meet St. Luke's Head of School
+St. Luke's Head of School

 In October 2021, Dr. Mary Halpin Carter, Ph.D. was named as St. Luke's new Head of School.
-For the past ten years, Dr. Carter served as the beloved and transformative Head at The Derryfield School.
-In announcing Dr. Carter's appointment, St. Luke's Board Chair Jennifer L. Foster said “It is our assessment that Mary is the best culture fit, has the most applicable leadership skills, brings strong alignment with our strategic direction, will competently tackle our challenges, and has the community support to lead St. Luke’s successfully into the future.”
+For the previous ten years, Dr. Carter served as the beloved and transformative Head at The Derryfield School.
+In announcing Dr. Carter's appointment, former St. Luke's Board Chair Jennifer L. Foster said “It is our assessment that Mary is the best culture fit, has the most applicable leadership skills, brings strong alignment with our strategic direction, will competently tackle our challenges, and has the community support to lead St. Luke’s successfully into the future.”

 Dr. Carter encourages schools to aim high for students.
 In her words: "Developing students’ full potential is a powerful way for an institution with high academic standards to fulfill its mission and impact society.
 Schools that have mastered preparing students for college ought to see if they have the capacity to aim higher and prepare students to live fulfilling lives ... to build lives of meaning and joy."

 Mary Carter was formally installed as St. Luke's 11th Head of School on October 13, 2022.
 Click here for additional details.